-Stewart is a SSHRC Doctoral Fellow in the department of English Literature and Creative Writing at Lancaster University under the supervision of Professor John Schad.
-His research involves a creative-critical hybrid project that considers Jacques Derrida’s “Envois” (from The Post Card) from the point of view of the Biblical figure of Daniel.
-In the course of these studies, he has completed one-on-one tutorials with Professors Terry Eagleton, Paul Muldoon, and Benoît Peeters.
+Jeremy Stewart completed a PhD in English Literature at Lancaster University under the supervision of Professor John Schad.
+His research, funded by a SSHRC Doctoral Fellowship and a Lancaster FASS Studentship, involves a creative-critical hybrid project that considers Jacques Derrida’s “Envois” (from The Post Card) from the point of view of the Biblical figure of Daniel.
+Stewart’s external examiner was Jean-Michel Rabaté.
+In the course of these studies, he completed one-on-one tutorials with Professors Terry Eagleton, Paul Muldoon, and Benoît Peeters.

 Stewart is a member of the Critical Poetics Research Group housed at Nottingham Trent University, and was a workshop participant in the 2020-21 Five Bodies series, jointly organized by the Critical Poetics Research Group and the Nottingham Contemporary Gallery.
 Workshop instructors for that series included Nisha Ramayya, James Goodwin, Johanna Hedva, Simone White, JR Carpenter, and Maureen McLane.
 He has also participated in creative writing workshops in 2020 with Yvonne Battle-Felton and Lars Iyer.